scipp/scipp/docs/getting-started/installation.rst

 -----

 The easiest way to install ``scipp`` is using `conda <https://conda.io>`_.
-Packaghes from `Anaconda Cloud <https://conda.anaconda.org/scipp>`_ are available for Linux, macOS and Windows.
+Packages from `Anaconda Cloud <https://conda.anaconda.org/scipp>`_ are available for Linux, macOS and Windows.

 To create a new conda environment with scipp:

 .. code-block:: sh

-   $ conda create -n env_with_scipp -c conda-forge -c scipp/label/dev scipp
+   $ conda create -n env_with_scipp -c conda-forge -c scipp scipp

 To add scipp to an existing conda environment: